Djain318/Google-Summer-of-Code-2024-VLC_Report/README.md

 Moving forward, I will collaborate with my mentor Pierre to thoroughly test the implementation.

 <b>
 I will continue contributing to this great project as much as I can, under the guidance of the team.
-I aim to keep learning and upskilling myself throughout the process.♥
+I aim to keep learning and upskilling myself throughout the process.
 </b>